Backlynk

 How many web directories are actually active in 2026?

 Industry estimates vary widely because "active" is not well-defined.
-Aggregated submission lists catalog 1,700–2,000+ platforms, but many are dormant or effectively spam sites.
-Backlynk's database of 200+ directories applies quality filters (minimum DR 25, verified organic traffic, functional submission process) to maintain an active, verified list.
-Of the tens of thousands of directories that existed pre-2012, fewer than 5% meet modern quality standards.
+Aggregated submission lists catalog 1,700–2,000+ platforms, but many are dormant, unmoderated, or effectively spam sites.
+Backlynk's database focuses on directories that can be evaluated for relevance, moderation, indexability, and user value rather than raw count.
+Of the tens of thousands of directories that existed before Penguin-era spam enforcement, only a small subset meets modern quality standards.

 Are directory backlinks dofollow or nofollow?